rat-bastard/BITB/README.md

 All credits go to @odacavo.

+## Original Research

+This attack was already discussed by Franco Tommasi, Christian Catalano, and Ivan Taurino in an article published on 17 April 2021, available at [Springer](https://link.springer.com/article/10.1007/s10207-021-00548-5).

+My apologies to try and steal their work for getting more visibility.

 # Disclaimer

 Usage of these templates for attacking targets without prior consent is illegal.
 It's the end user's responsibility to obey all applicable laws.
 The developer is not responsible for any misuse of these templates.